 The OnSIP App

 The OnSIP app is a webphone that comes with free video calling.
-The app offers personal meeting URLs, free Internet voice calls, and a Slack messaging integration, along with business phone features such as extension dialing, call hold, call transfer, and phone presence.
+The app offers personal meeting URLs and free Internet voice calls, along with business phone features such as extension dialing, call hold, call transfer, and phone presence.
 The app also supports video calls.

 The OnSIP app runs directly from the browser and requires no downloads.
 Users can access the app for free by signing up for the OnSIP Free Plan.
 Or businesses can sign up or upgrade to a paid plan for a complete business phone system replacement and use the OnSIP app as a desk phone alternative.